davisanc/AzureSecurityLabs/README.md

 ```
 On the portal go to **Azure Active Directory, App Registrations**, click **New Application Registration** and create the App that will write the secret to KeyVault

+You also need to enable key vault advanced access policies

+**Set key vault advanced access policies**

+The Azure platform needs access to the encryption keys or secrets in your key vault to make them available to the VM for booting and decrypting the volumes.
+Enable disk encryption on the key vault or deployments will fail.

+Set key vault advanced access policies through the Azure portal
+Select your keyvault, go to Access Policies, and Click to show advanced access policies.
+Select the box labeled Enable access to Azure Disk Encryption for volume encryption.
+Select Enable access to Azure Virtual Machines for deployment and/or Enable Access to Azure Resource Manager for template deployment, if needed.
+Click Save.

 **Encrypt a running VM:**